 Two years after the massive floods of 1927 private flood insurance became largely unavailable.
 The NFIP was created by Congress in 1968 to provide a source of support to address continuing private flood losses.
 The NFIP is currently administered by the Federal Emergency Management Agency (FEMA).
 To participate in the NFIP communities must administer regulations to ensure that future development is safe from flooding.
 Following the losses due to Hurricane Agnes, in 1973 Congress required all federally-insured lending institutions to ensure that mortgages and other loans to structures in the Special Flood Hazard Area have adequate flood insurance.
 Lenders can set their own insurance requirements but under federal law the mortgage on a structure in the Special Flood Hazard Area must have coverage up to the value of the building, the amount available through the NFIP ($250,000 for a residence), or the amount of the mortgage – whichever is less.

-The cost of flood insurance is based on factors such as the flood zone (Zone A, AE, A 1 – 30, and AO are high risk areas), the value of the building, the presence of a basement, and the elevation of the bottom floor (including basement).
+The cost of flood insurance is based on factors such as the replacement value of the building, the presence of a basement, the distance from water, the presence of a basement and the first floor height.
 Structures that are higher are safer and less costly to insure.
 Flood insurance for contents is an option.
 Flood insurance is available in all parts of the community including the low to moderate risk Zone X (or “Zone C”).
 Nearly 20% of flood insurance claims are for flood damage to buildings located outside the SFHA.

 - Residents and building owners want access to flood insurance.
 Insurance is particularly important for structures and contents at a high risk of damage.